-Melissa Weisz is as an actor, producer, writer and consultant with a focus on giving individuals and communities, often pushed to the margins, a voice.
+Melissa Weisz is as an actor, producer, writer and consultant with a focus on giving marginalized individuals and communities a voice.

 Melissa hosts "the forbidden apple podcast" which explores the complex relationship between queer people and religion.